-We’ve had a full week to digest the news since the interest rate announcement last week, where the Bank of Canada kept the overnight lending rate untouched as many had expected.
+We’ve had a full week to digest the news since the Bank of Canada interest rate announcement last week, where the central bank kept the overnight lending rate untouched, as many had expected.
+Given the current state of the economy, it doesn't look there will be a Bank of Canada interest rate hike for some time.

 “Variable roller coaster still hard to beat”